jfashe/Treehouse-Project-1/readme.txt

 Thank you!

-***This is NOT a portfolio.
+*This is NOT a portfolio.
 Please disregard the project name!
+**The "VOID" folder is for all the files that are no longer needed.